 Freezing homemade yogurt starter also insures the bacteria and cultures stay fresh and alive until you are ready to make yogurt again.
 Sounds kind of creepy, but it’s true.

-Even with making homemade yogurt every week, there are still times now and again my yogurt doesn’t set and is runny.
+Even with making homemade yogurt every week, there are still times now and again it doesn’t set.
 I used to just throw out the batch, shed a little tear, and start again.
+However, I’ve now figured out how to avoid it in the first place and a possible way to fix it!

 - It starts with the starter.
 First of all, make sure the cultures are at their peak.
 The cultures loose their oomph after a while, so either use recently opened or made yogurt.
-When I make a batch of homemade yogurt, I scoop out a few tablespoons and freeze it so I always have a fresh starter on hand for the next batch (it will be runny as it thaws, but that is okay!)
+When I make a batch of homemade yogurt, I scoop out a few tablespoons and freeze it so I always have a fresh starter on hand for the next batch.
+(It will be runny as it thaws, but that is okay!)

 - Make sure you are using enough starter.
 For every half gallon of milk whisk in 2-3 tablespoons of starter yogurt.